Data Cleaning Best Practices: Unlocking The Power Of Accurate Data

 • Data Sampling: Use representative sample datasets to validate cleansing techniques before applying them to the entire dataset.
 This minimises the risk of unintended consequences on a larger scale.

-• Cross-Functional Collaboration: Encourage collaboration between data professionals, analysts, and domain experts during the testing and validation phase to validate data quality from various perspectives.
+• Cross-functional collaboration: Encourage collaboration between data professionals, analysts, and domain experts during the testing and validation phase to validate data quality from various perspectives.

 7. Monitor and Maintain

-Regularly monitoring data quality is essential to identify emerging issues and implement preventive measures.
+Monitoring data quality is essential to identify emerging issues and implement preventive measures.
 To expand on this practice:

 • Key Metrics: Establish key performance indicators (KPIs) related to data quality and regularly monitor them.
 Set up alerts or triggers for when data quality falls below predefined thresholds.